 A local startup is helping attract some of the world’s best minds to Canada, and it turns out it’s good for business.
 ApplyBoard celebrated the grand opening of a new headquarters in April to accommodate their rapidly growing team.
 In one year they’ve added 100 new team members, with 45-50 roles to fill.
 Read the full story from Communitech News.

 9. Waterloo science helps power Earth-sized telescope

 After more than a decade of preparation, the Event Horizon Telescope collaboration revealed humanity’s first image of a supermassive black hole using a telescope the size of Earth.
 Researchers at the University of Waterloo and Perimeter Institute for Theoretical Physics had a lead role in this achievement.
 Read the whole story from The Globe and Mail.

-Want to hear about these stories on a regular basis?
 Subscribe to our blog or follow us on Twitter and LinkedIn today!